mujgule-devika/Advanced-RESTAPI-and-Indexing/README.md

-# RESTful API Design for Insurance Domain
+# RESTful API Design for Distributed Software Systems to handle any structured Data

-Project for Class Advance Big Data Application / Indexing

-Implemented Rest API in NodeJS that can handle any structured data in Json, validate the same and save the Json Schema in Redis and Elastic Search.
+Implemented Rest API in NodeJS that can handle any structured data in Json, validate the same and save the Json Schema in Redis.
+Use indexing techiques using Elastic Search to support logical operators, wildcards, geolocation, join, and aggregate queries.

 ## Features